hvianna/audioMotion.js/docs/users-manual.md

 | **HORIZ** | Dual channel, side by side - see [Mirror](#mirror) for additional layout options.
 | **VERT**  | Dual channel, left channel at the top half of the canvas and right channel at the bottom.

-This setting does NOT affect the audio output of stereo songs.
+The channel layout setting does NOT affect stereo audio output.

 ### Switches